XP-L and XP-G2 Emitters, walk

 output for over 12

-hours, and then continued on diminishing output for up to 24 hours on the tiny 2 cell helmet mounted power pack!
+hours, and then continued on diminishing output for 16 hours on the tiny 2 cell helmet mounted power pack!

 Small lightweight power pack

 Matlock.
 Note the foreground illumination from the down light.